JoseRoca/AfxNova/docs/RichEdit /CTextRow Class.md

 Attaches an **ITextRow** interface pointer to the class.

 ```
-FUNCTION CTextRow.Attach (BYVAL pTextRow AS ITextRow PTR, BYVAL fAddRef AS BOOLEAN = FALSE) AS HRESULT
+FUNCTION Attach (BYVAL pTextRow AS ITextRow PTR, BYVAL fAddRef AS BOOLEAN = FALSE) AS HRESULT
 ```

 | Parameter | Description |